mdb/no-escape/README.md

 # No Escape

-Minimal, old-school JavaScript-based stop action animation.
+Minimal, old school, JavaScript-based stop action animation.

 Each day just like the last; we soldier on.